 From Wilbraham, MA to Old Saybrook, CT, Big Y has grown since 2000.
 In 2012 Big Y added to their expansion in Eastern Massachusetts with the opening of the Franklin, MA location.

 They have continued this expansion in the east with the acquisition of a number of former Hannaford stores, including Easton, Kingston, Milford, Norwell, Norwood, Saugus and West Peabody.
 One by one, each store is receiving much needed makeovers or renovations, in order to offer all of their customers the same, high quality Big Y experience.

-Through the last few years, Big Y's Table & Vine fine wine and liquor division has expanded into six Big Y World Class Markets in their Northampton, Greenfield, Franklin, Holden, Northampton, Norwell, Cooley St, Springfield and Wilbraham locations.
+Through the years, Big Y's Table & Vine fine wine and liquor division has expanded into eight Big Y World Class Markets in our Great Barrington, Greenfield, Franklin, Holden, Northampton, Norwell, Cooley St, Springfield and Wilbraham locations.

 Big Y is one of the largest independently owned supermarket chains in New England.